Free web hosting: best options in 2021

 Here's how a good uptime result looks like – a nice round 100%:

 It’s worth noting that no downtime is not possible in the long run.
-After all, you have to account for things like scheduled maintenance.
+After all, you have to account for things like scheduled maintenance or the unexpected.
 Fair enough.

 Most paid providers out there have a 99.9% uptime guarantee.
-So, in the event that your site sees constant downtime, you can go full Karen on them and demand compensation.
+So, in the event that your site sees constant downtime, you can go and rightfully demand compensation.

 But, what about free web hosting?
 Well, most free hosting has far lower uptime than their paid counterparts.
 And, the majority of them don’t offer an uptime guarantee.
 So, you’re left — if you’ll forgive my language — screwed with no avenues if the provider’s server is down for a long period.